Posts Tagged ‘woman’

 Religion from the manner has treated woman seems to follow this point: God proposes Prophet disposes.

-cloud19th Century literature Aesop, fables, history, Aesop and the Ass, modern fable anecdotes animals architecture art cartoons Christianity current news entertainment finance French cinema graphic novel history humor illustrations life moral philosophy nature parody personalities philosophy poetry politics religion, Science selections short story stories Uncategorized
+cloud19th Century literature Aesop, fables, history, Aesop and the Ass, modern fable anecdotes animals architecture art cartoons Christianity current news entertainment essays French cinema graphic novel history humor illustrations life moral philosophy nature parody personalities philosophy poetry politics religion, Science selections short story stories Uncategorized

 - December 2013